UF-CISE-Surflab/blender-polyhedral-splines-web/index.markdown

   <img src="img_readme/unsupport-highlight-1.png" width="325" />
 </p>

-> Users can fix unsupported configurations by one step of Catmull-Clark subdivision.
+> If fixing connectivity is tricky: one  step of Catmull-Clark subdivision always yields a supported configuration.

 &nbsp;

 ## B-spline patch generaton
 Select the mesh object and click "Generate Bspline Patches" to generate multiple patch objects.

-> This may take a few seconds for a larger mesh
+> This may take a few seconds for a larger mesh due to Blender's structure creation overhead.

-> Please make sure axis of import mesh is Y-forward & Z-up or patches may not be aligned with mesh.
+> Please make sure axis of import mesh is Y-forward & Z-up.
+Otherwise patches are not aligned with the mesh.

 <p float="left">
   <img src="img_readme/monkey_mesh.png" width="320" />